NilPointer-Software/bdfd-wiki/src/bdscript/userJoinedDiscord.md

 # $userJoinedDiscord
-Returns the creation date of a given Discord user.
+Returns the account creation date of a given user.

 > 📌 Besides user IDs, [`$userJoinedDiscord`](./userJoinedDiscord.md) can also return creation date of any valid Discord Snowflake ID.
 Unlike [`$creationDate`](./creationDate.md), this function allows you to customize the output time format.